bfeher/BFPaperTabBarController/README.md

 Please refer to this [CHANGELOG.md](https://github.com/bfeher/BFPaperTabBarController/blob/master/CHANGELOG.md).

 ## Properties
-`BOOL usesSmartColor` <br />
+`BOOL usesSmartColor`
-A flag to set YES to use Smart Color, or NO to use a custom color scheme.
+> A flag to set YES to use Smart Color, or NO to use a custom color scheme.
 While Smart Color is the default (usesSmartColor = YES), customization is cool too.

-`CGFloat touchDownAnimationDuration` <br />
+`CGFloat touchDownAnimationDuration`
-A CGFLoat representing the duration of the animations which take place on touch DOWN!
+> A CGFLoat representing the duration of the animations which take place on touch DOWN!
 Default is `0.25f` seconds.
 (Go Steelers)

-`CGFloat touchUpAnimationDuration` <br />
+`CGFloat touchUpAnimationDuration`
-A CGFLoat representing the duration of the animations which take place on touch UP!
+> A CGFLoat representing the duration of the animations which take place on touch UP!
 Default is `2 * touchDownAnimationDuration` seconds.

-`CGFloat tapCircleDiameterStartValue` <br />
+`CGFloat tapCircleDiameterStartValue`
-A CGFLoat representing the diameter of the tap-circle as soon as it spawns, before it grows.
+> A CGFLoat representing the diameter of the tap-circle as soon as it spawns, before it grows.
 Default is `5.f`.

-`CGFloat tapCircleDiameter` <br />
+`CGFloat tapCircleDiameter`
-The CGFloat value representing the Diameter of the tap-circle.
+> The CGFloat value representing the Diameter of the tap-circle.
 By default it will be the result of `MAX(self.frame.width, self.frame.height)`. `tapCircleDiameterFull` will calculate a circle that always fills the entire view.
 Any value less than or equal to `tapCircleDiameterFull` will result in default being used.
-The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use. */
+The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use.

-`CGFloat tapCircleBurstAmount` <br />
+`CGFloat tapCircleBurstAmount`
-The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
+> The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
 Default is `40.f`.

-`UIColor *tapCircleColor` <br />
+`UIColor *tapCircleColor`
-The UIColor to use for the circle which appears where you tap.
+> The UIColor to use for the circle which appears where you tap.
 NOTE: Setting this defeats the "Smart Color" ability of the tap circle.
 Alpha values less than `1` are recommended.

-`UIColor *backgroundFadeColor` <br />
+`UIColor *backgroundFadeColor`
-The UIColor to fade clear backgrounds to.
+> The UIColor to fade clear backgrounds to.
 NOTE: Setting this defeats the "Smart Color" ability of the background fade.
 Alpha values less than `1` are recommended.

-`BOOL rippleFromTapLocation` <br />
+`BOOL rippleFromTapLocation`
-A flag to set to `YES` to have the tap-circle ripple from point of touch.
+> A flag to set to `YES` to have the tap-circle ripple from point of touch.
 If this is set to `NO`, the tap-circle will always ripple from the center of the view.
 Default is `YES`.

-`UIColor *underlineColor`<br />
+`UIColor *underlineColor`
-The UIColor to use for the underline below the currently selected tab.
+> The UIColor to use for the underline below the currently selected tab.
 NOTE: Setting this defeats the "Smart Color" ability of this underline.

-`CGFloat underlineThickness` <br />
+`CGFloat underlineThickness`
-The CGFLoat to set the thickness (height) of the underline.
+> The CGFLoat to set the thickness (height) of the underline.
 NOTE: Large values will cover up the bottoms of low-hanging letters of a default TabBarItem's title.

-`BOOL animateUnderlineBar` <br />
+`BOOL animateUnderlineBar`
-A BOOL flag indicating whether or not we should animate the bar sliding around below the tabs. `YES` will have the bar slide to the selected tab, `NO` will have it appear below it instantaneously.
+> A BOOL flag indicating whether or not we should animate the bar sliding around below the tabs. `YES` will have the bar slide to the selected tab, `NO` will have it appear below it instantaneously.
 Default is `YES`.

-`BOOL showUnderline`<br />
+`BOOL showUnderline`
-A flag to set to `YES` to show an underline bar that tracks the currently selected tab.
+> A flag to set to `YES` to show an underline bar that tracks the currently selected tab.

-`BOOL showTapCircleAndBackgroundFade`<br />
+`BOOL showTapCircleAndBackgroundFade`
-A flag to set to `YES` to show the tap-circle and background fade.
+> A flag to set to `YES` to show the tap-circle and background fade.
 If `NO`, they will not appear.

 ## Functions
-`(void)selectTabAtIndex:(NSInteger)index animated:(BOOL)animated`<br />
+`(void)selectTabAtIndex:(NSInteger)index animated:(BOOL)animated`
-Selects and highlights a tab.<br />
+>Selects and highlights a tab.
-@param index    (NSInteger) The index of the tab you wish to select and highlight.<br />
+>>@param index    (NSInteger) The index of the tab you wish to select and highlight.
-@param animated (BOOL) A flag to determine if we should animate the change or not.
+>>@param animated (BOOL) A flag to determine if we should animate the change or not.

 To Do